Postpartum Mother-Baby Care

 For these reasons, mothers should begin breastfeeding their infants within the first hour of life and for at least the first six months, if possible.
 One of our goals at A Mother’s Place is to support moms who choose to breastfeed.

-In addition to supporting women who would like to breastfeed, A Mothers Place is unique in that it is easily accessible on the first floor of the hospital, and it will complement University Health’s future Milk Bank, which will be the first one in South Texas and the third one in all of Texas.
+A Mother's Place is easily accessible on the first floor of the hospital.
+It will complement University Health’s future Milk Bank, which will be the first one in South Texas and the third one in all of Texas.

 Customized Breast Milk Creation and Storage